jsoref/thorium/api/docs/src/users/search.md

 for search queries.

 It's important to note that documents are indexed **per group**.
-This means that for a document to be returned, **all** search parametes must be met by at least one group (see the below [FAQ](#what-do-groups-have-to-do-with-searching-in-thorium) for more details).
+This means that for a document to be returned, **all** search parameters must be met by at least one group (see the below [FAQ](#what-do-groups-have-to-do-with-searching-in-thorium) for more details).